boldmove/BOLDMOVE/README.md

 # 👋 Hi there!
-I'm Tomiwa Adegbite
+I'm Tomiwa

-I’m an enthusiastic **IT Business & Data Analyst**, **AI Researcher**, and **Digital Transformation Strategist** with over 5 years of experience leveraging technology to drive innovation, optimize processes, and deliver impactful solutions across diverse industries, including business, finance, transport, construction, and energy.
+I’m an **IT Business & Data Analyst**, **AI Researcher**, and **Digital Transformation Strategist** with over 5 years of experience leveraging technology to drive innovation, optimize processes, and deliver impactful solutions across diverse industries, including business, finance, transport, construction, and energy.

 ## 💡 What I Do
 - Design and implement strategic, scalable solutions for **digital transformation**